 What’s the difference between a Shinto shrine and a Buddhist temple?
 Ask any Japanese person and they’d probably tell you Shinto shrines are for worshipping Kami gods, and Buddhist temples are for worshipping Buddha.
 Simple enough, right?
 Now, ask that same person how they can worship both, even though they are two different religions.
 What do they say?
 Well, there’s a saying in Japan: born Shinto, married Christian, cremated Buddhist.
 This seemingly paradoxical phrase describes Japanese attitudes towards religion quite well.
 Put simply, Japan is very open when it comes to religion and has historically accepted many different philosophies and ideologies.
 Over time, these moulded into the Japanese psyche, and there’s no better place to see this in action than on the Dewa Sanzan, the three sacred mountains of Dewa in Yamagata Prefecture.

-The Dewa Sanzan are a hotpot of Japanese religion.
-Officially, the three peaks are Shinto, under the control of Dewa Sanzan Shrine, but by no means was this always the case.
+Officially, the three Dewa Sanzan peaks are currently Shinto, under the control of Dewa Sanzan Shrine.
+However, by no means was this always the case.
 In fact, for the majority of their history as a spiritual training ground, the Dewa Sanzan have been Buddhist.
 Remnants of their Buddhist history exist all over the mountains.
 For example, the Five Story Pagoda is clearly a Buddhist artefact yet it stands on Shinto shrine grounds, and likewise Sanjingosaiden, the building that houses Dewa Sanzan Shrine, is in the formerly Buddhist Jakkoji Temple at the top of Mt.
 Haguro.
 If you’re looking for places that stayed true to their original founder’s beliefs, only Churenji and Dainichibo Ryusuiji Temples on Mt.
 Yudono fit that bill.
 Due mainly to politics, everywhere else has switched allegiances sometime in the past 1,000 years or so, and some places multiple times at that.
 So you may be wondering, how did this all start?

 For the ancient Japanese, everything from the trees, to the rivers, to the rocks, to the mountains, to the waterfalls, absolutely everything was felt to be possessed.
 This primitive worship of nature is known as Animism in English, and is commonplace in indigenous cultures the world over.